 Fluid ability leans on working memory, processing speed and abstract reasoning.
 It's the component that depends least on education and culture — which is exactly why test designers prize it.

-Crystallized intelligence is everything you've banked: vocabulary, general knowledge, arithmetic procedures, professional expertise.
-It shows up as the word you know, the fact you recall, the diagnosis an experienced doctor makes at a glance, the chess opening a veteran plays without calculation.
-It is culture-bound and education-bound by nature — a brilliant reasoner who never studied law has no crystallized legal knowledge — and it keeps compounding for as long as you keep learning.
+Crystallized intelligence is culture-bound and education-bound by nature — a brilliant reasoner who never studied law has no crystallized legal knowledge — and it keeps compounding for as long as you keep learning.

 Fluid vs crystallized at a glance